wolfcatworkshop/code-sketchbook/index.md

 [sketch](./makevember/day-18/)

 More explorations of the hexagonal lattice with √3.
-The size of the shapes is proportinal with the distance from the focal point.
+The size of the shapes is proportinal to the distance from the focal point.

 [![day eighteen Instagram](./images/day-016.jpg)](https://www.instagram.com/p/BqWe9yBg2_a/)